MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 - Are there other scenarios than the ones predicted in the above charts that we aren't capturing?
     - One case might be: people's sources that fall behind upstream just use more memory, while Materialize continues to read as fast as possible.
     The metrics added by this proposal would allow us to easily distinguish between those cases.
-- Should `upstream_rate` and `process_rate` be exposed as rates (as described in this design document), or should we instead expose the maximum value, and leaving calculating the rate to the client?
 - Will `count(*)` be prohibitively expensive, or do we need to use estimates?